 Example: Adobe Photoshop

-From its original concept developed in 1988, to the introduction of the Creative Suite in 2002, and expanding in 2013 to the Creative Cloud, Adobe has transformed their product and the ways you can purchase and use them.
-You used to have to buy the whole program then use it, but as more program options were introduced for graphic design, video editing and web development they needed to develop a way for the various users to purchase the license to use each program specific to their industry.
+From its original concept, developed in 1988, to the introduction of the Creative Suite in 2002 and expansion in 2013 to the Creative Cloud; Adobe has transformed their product and the ways you can purchase and use them.
+You used to have to buy the whole program and then use it.
+As more program options were introduced for graphic design, video editing, and web development, they needed to develop a way for the various users to purchase the license to use each program specific to their industry.

-In 2013 with the introduction of the Creative Suite they changed the licensing scheme to a SaaS (Software as a Service) rental model that is offered on a monthly or annual subscription service.
-They have subscription plans geared and priced for individuals, businesses, students or teachers, and for schools or universities.
-They also allow you to try the program and then decide if you want to buy in or not.
+In 2013, with the Creative Suite’s introduction, they changed the licensing scheme to a SaaS (Software as a Service) rental model offered on a monthly or annual subscription service.
+They have subscription plans geared and priced for: individuals, businesses, students or teachers, and for schools or universities.
+They also allow you to try the program and decide whether you want to buy in.

 Offering customers payment options is an important convenience and increases a customer’s perceived value.
-Such as: the ability to skip subscription installments, adjust their subscription options between shipments, or the ability to switch payment methods from debit card to credit to ACH, or even cancel without having to contact anyone at the business.
-Customers can become hesitant if they feel like they don’t have control over their own accounts.
-Flexibility eases this uncertainty about setting up a payment plan, or purchasing products/services.
-Consumers who feel like they can work with a business and make alternative payment arrangements, if necessary, are more likely to commit and be loyal.
+Things like: the ability to skip subscription installments, adjust options between shipments, switch payment methods, or cancel without contacting anyone they will love.
+Customers become hesitant if they feel they have no control over their accounts.
+Flexibility eases this uncertainty about setting up a payment plan to purchase products/services.
+Consumers who feel they can work with a business to make payment arrangements are more likely to commit and be loyal.

-Offering payment options that lead to Default Payment methods being setup is attractive for all age groups any industry would want to sell to.
-Millennials (18-35 years old) are comfortable using default payment options; and Gen Xers (35-55 years old) account for the highest share of spending through default payment options.
-Since the age range of consumers is so vast it’s important to accept all forms of payment options not only for convenience, but you don’t want to lose customers because you only accept one or two forms of payments.
-According to the Deloitte Center for Financial Services Study 46% of Default Payments were made through Bank Accounts, 20% with Debit Cards, and 34% with Credit Cards.
+Offering payment options that lead to Default Payment methods being set up is attractive to all age groups.
+Millennials (18-35 years old) are comfortable using default payment options, and GenXers (35-55 years old) account for the highest share of spending through default payment options.
+Since the age range of consumers is so vast, it’s important to accept all forms of payment options.
+This isn’t just for convenience; you don’t want to lose customers because you only accept one or two forms of payment.